cf-tme/connect_2022_labs/lab3.md

 :class: note
 Once started the deployment will take a few moments to complete - you can follow the deployment details to monitor progress of the deployment.
 ```
-Once the deployment has completed you will be presented with a success message as well as a URL to visit your new project Select the **link**.
+Once the deployment has completed you will be presented with a success message as well as a URL to visit your new project, Select the **link**.

 ```{admonition} URL Link
 :class: warning